OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

   - Get the available sensitivity labels from the catalog.
   - Get the sensitivity label of a message.
 - Event-based activation is used to handle the following events.
-  - When the `OnMessageRecipientsChanged` event occurs, the add-in checks if the Legal Hold account (legalhold@fabrikam.com) was added to the **To**, **Cc**, or **Bcc** field.
+  - When the `OnMessageRecipientsChanged` event occurs, the add-in checks if the legal hold account (legalhold@fabrikam.com) was added to the **To**, **Cc**, or **Bcc** field.
 If the account appears in the **To** or **Cc** field, it's automatically removed from the message.
 On the other hand, if it was added to the **Bcc** field, the add-in checks whether the sensitivity label of the message is set to **Highly Confidential**.
 If it isn't, the account is removed from the message.
-  - When the `OnSensitivityLabelChanged` event occurs, the add-in checks if the sensitivity label is set to **Highly Confidential**, then adds the Legal Hold account, if applicable.
+  - When the `OnSensitivityLabelChanged` event occurs, the add-in checks if the sensitivity label is set to **Highly Confidential**, then adds the legal hold account, if applicable.
   - When the `OnMessageSend` event occurs, the add-in checks whether the message contains an attachment or a recipient who's a member of the Fabrikam legal team.
 If one of these conditions is met, the sensitivity label of the message is set to **Highly Confidential**.
 A Smart Alerts dialog is then shown to notify that the sensitivity label was updated.

 For documentation related to this sample, see the following: